Gaya3vr6317/BioNova/README.md

 - `npm run start` — Start server
 - `npm run dev` — Start with nodemon (auto-restart on changes)
 - `npm run fix-port` — Free port 3000 on macOS/Linux/Windows

+# Future Plans
+In the future, we envision BioNova evolving into a comprehensive and intelligent platform that goes beyond information retrieval.
+Our goal is to integrate a broader range of NASA datasets, research papers, and mission archives, creating a richer and more connected knowledge base.
+With advancements in AI and semantic search, BioNova will be able to understand context, offer deeper insights, and even predict biological outcomes in space environments.

+We also aim to introduce dynamic knowledge graphs to visualize complex relationships between experiments, organisms, and environmental factors, making exploration more intuitive.
+Collaborative tools and educational features will further transform BioNova into an interactive space where scientists, students, and enthusiasts can share insights and build upon existing research.
+Ultimately, BioNova aspires to become a trusted hub that not only organizes space biology knowledge but also supports the next generation of discoveries in space exploration.